Son John Junior would not share his father’s disdain of flamboyance.

 his fortune.

 of their home.
-John Senior gave his son
+Rockefeller Sr. gave his son

 some Manhattan property and his entire holdings in the American Linseed Company.
 It was time for a larger house.

-John Junior purchased the property at No. 10 West 54th
+John Junior purchased the former mansion of Colonel John J. McCook at 10 West 54th

-gargantuan residence, eight stories tall, that would dwarf his father’s Civil
+gargantuan replacement--eight stories tall--that would dwarf his father’s Civil

 War period home next door.